 - 1 tsp cinnamon

-- In a large bowl, whisk together almond flour, erythritol, whey protein, baking powder, baking soda, salt and xanthan gum.
+In a large bowl, whisk together almond flour, Swerve, whey protein, baking powder, baking soda, salt and xanthan gum.

 Stir in eggs and butter until dough comes together.
 It will be quite sticky.